 - Choice of site.
 A port is not built simply anywhere.
-It forms an interface between the land and sea and its location depends on traffic in these two areas and on certain natural conditions.
+It forms an interface between land and sea and its location depends on traffic in these two areas and on certain natural conditions.

 - Overall layout.
-The layout of a port depends on navigation conditions (winds and waves) and on the types of ship that use it (sailing ships, galleys).
+The layout of a port depends on navigation conditions (winds and waves) and on the types of ship that use it (merchant ships, galleys).
 The size of the ships defines the acceptable wave-induced disturbance and the possible need to build a breakwater providing protection against storms.
 The number of ships using the port defines the length of quays and the area of the basins required.